-In 2018, we recorded compensation expenses of \$48,215 for the options granted to our employees and directors under the Omnigold Plan.
-As of December 31, 2018, there was no unrecognized compensation expense given that all share options granted under the Omnigold Plan had been vested.
+In 2019, no compensation expenses was recorded for the options granted to our employees and directors under the Omnigold Plan.
+As of December 31, 2019, there was no unrecognized compensation expense given that all share options granted under the Omnigold Plan had been vested.